-The Company has obtained patents in the United States and certain other countries, and has additional patent applications pending, for certain products including Hextend and Pentalyte.
+The Company has obtained patents in the United States, Israel, Australia and South Africa, and has filed patent applications in certain foreign countries, for certain products, including Hextend and PentaLyte.
 No assurance can be given that any additional patents will be issued to the Company, or that the Company's patents will provide meaningful protection against the development of competing products.
 There also is no assurance that competitors will not successfully challenge the validity or enforceability of any patent issued to the Company.
 The costs required to uphold the validity and prevent infringement of any patent issued to the Company could be substantial, and the Company might not have the resources available to defend its patent rights.